n-k/klusterkluck/README.md

 message queues, etc. A flow DAG is asynchronously computed by propagating a vetex's output to all it's outgoing nodes, as so on.
 A graphical editor is included in the dashboard.

+Connectors are simple docker images which are configured using environment variables.
+The connector API is always going to be very simple so that anyone can easily make a connector if one is not available for their use case.
+The HTTP connector, for example, only requires one environment variable: the address where the request payloads will be forwarded.

 ### how to use:
 Klusterfuck is not meant for serious use-cases yet, please only try it in a secure network using minikube or an isolated kubernetes deployment.